The Stack Audit Framework

 Cut — Redundant, unused, or not worth the cost.
 Cancel.

 Be honest.
-"We might need it someday" is not a reason to keep.
-"We use it weekly for Z" is.
+"We might need it someday" isn't a reason to keep.
+"We use it weekly for X" is.

 Identifying Redundancy